-Figure 4 NMT Report Information Noise Levels While the decibel or A-weighted decibel is the basic unit used for noise measurement, specific sound metrics are used to appropriately quantify noise and its corresponding potential for disturbing the adjacent community.
+While the decibel or A-weighted decibel is the basic unit used for noise measurement, specific sound metrics are used to appropriately quantify noise and its corresponding potential for disturbing the adjacent community.
 Figure 5 summarizes the two noise level metrics chosen for reporting in accordance with best practice (ANSI 2007, WG-AEN 2007).
-General noise theory and basic sound metrics can be found in Appendix B. Day-Evening-Night Equivalent Sound Level, Lden (dBA) - •24-hour time-averaged noise level commonly used to represent community annoyance when measured at community locations. - •5 dBA penalty applied to evening period to represent increased community annoyance during evening periods (7 pm to 10 pm). - •10 dBA penalty applied to night period to represent increased community annoyance during night periods (10 pm to 7 am).
-Nighttime Equivalent Sound Level, Ln (dBA) •Night period (10 pm to 7 am) time-averaged noise level commonly used to represent potential for sleep disturbance when measured at community locations.
+General noise theory and basic sound metrics can be found in Appendix B.

+Day-Evening-Night Equivalent Sound Level, Lden (dBA)

+- •24-hour time-averaged noise level commonly used to represent community annoyance when measured at community locations. - •5 dBA penalty applied to evening period to represent increased community annoyance during evening periods (7 pm to 10 pm). - •10 dBA penalty applied to night period to represent increased community annoyance during night periods (10 pm to 7 am).

+Nighttime Equivalent Sound Level, Ln (dBA)

+• Night period (10 pm to 7 am) time-averaged noise level commonly used to represent potential for sleep disturbance when measured at community locations.

 Figure 5 Noise Monitoring Metrics

+Noise Events

-Noise Events Alerts have been defined for each NMT for the purpose of warning against potential community noise complaints.
+Alerts have been defined for each NMT for the purpose of warning against potential community noise complaints.
 The web console reviews the time-averaged noise data over 60-minute intervals during the day and over 15-minute intervals during the night, in accordance with British Standard BS 4142:2014, "Methods for rating and assessing industrial and commercial sound" (BSI 2014), and triggers alerts when higher-than-typical noise levels are recorded.

-The alerts trigger when a noise level exceeds a pre-set threshold.
-The thresholds depend on the background noise level measured on different days of the week and times of the day.
+The alerts trigger when the measured noise level exceeds a pre-set threshold.
+The thresholds generally depend on the measured background noise level and modelled difference in noise level between the NMT location and the represented residential community.
 The process BKL used to calculate each threshold is summarized in Figure 6.

-Figure 6 Process Used to Define Noise Events At Roberts Bank, most port-related noise is quieter than local ambient noise levels in the nearest communities.
+Figure 6 Process Used to Define Noise Events

+At Roberts Bank, most port-related noise is quieter than local ambient noise levels in the nearest communities.
 Since high-frequency sound is more rapidly absorbed by the atmosphere compared to low-frequency sound, disturbance to these communities has typically been due to low-frequency noise (LFN) from sources such as shipboard generators.
 Hence, alerts for the Roberts Bank NMTs in the community are set to monitor LFN levels only and are validated by confirming that high levels of LFN were also measured simultaneously at the NMT located near the terminals.